 I am a second-year graduate student in the Political Science PhD program at Northwestern University.
 My core interest is in scholarship, teaching, and organizing that uncover and address social inequalities and their political causes and consequences.
 My academic research agenda explores the role of law and public policy in the formation and mediation of racial and gender inequalities; my main areas of interest are immigration policy, social policy, and criminal justice policy in the United States.
-You can find some information about my nascent research and teaching experience here.
+You can find some information about my research projects and teaching experience on this website.

 I am currently a Graduate Research Assistant at the Institute for Policy Research.
-I am also a Graduate Fellow in Legal Studies and co-coordinator of the Comparative Historical Social Sciences working group, and an affiliate of the Chicago Democracy Project.
-Prior to graduate school, I dabbed in political journalism.
+I am also co-coordinator of the Comparative Historical Social Sciences working group, an affiliate of the Chicago Democracy Project, and a Graduate Fellow in Legal Studies.
+Prior to graduate school, I dabbled in political journalism.
 My teaching and research agendas are deeply informed by my past experiences as an activist, where I worked on issues of consent culture, interfaith community-building, and racial justice through community organizing, institutional and policy reform, and public education.

 Outside of my professional pursuits, I am a film & tv junkie, voracious reader & proud goodreads librarian, and occasional amateur photographer.
 You can follow my pursuits on Twitter: @kumarhk, or contact me via email at kumar.ramanathan.93(at)gmail.com or kumar.ramanathan(at)u.northwestern.edu.